sys-bio/Libstructural/docs/libstruct_examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you use `tellurium <http://tellurium.analogmachine.org/>`_ you can load a model by converting an antimony string to SBML string.
+If you use `tellurium <http://tellurium.analogmachine.org/>`_ you can load a model by converting an antimony string into  a SBML string.
+For example:

 .. code:: python